 Caring for Your Dry Wear

 At Immersion Research, we construct our dry wear from waterproof/breathable fabric, neoprene, and latex.
 With proper care, these garments can last numerous seasons.
 However, these materials are very susceptible to damage under certain circumstances.
-Here are some tips to help extend the life of your Immersion Research Dry Wear.
+Here are some tips to help extend the life of your Immersion Research Dry Wear and Paddling Apparel.

 - Brush socks and shorts or pants clean of debris before entering a dry suit.